Error-driven Input Modulation: Solving the Credit Assignment Problem without a Backward Pass: Results

 To gain insight into the dynamics of the PEPITA-based learning rule, we considered a two-layer network and measured the alignment of the product between the forward weights ($W_1 W_2$) with the fixed matrix $F$.
 As in \cite{xiao2018biologicallyplausible}, we flattened the matrices into vectors and computed the angle between the vectors.
-Figure \ref{fig:training}b reports the alignment dynamics of a 1 hidden layer network during training on MNIST.
-We observe that at initialization the alignment angle is $\simeq90^{\circ}$ (\textit{i.e.,} random), and that during training the angle increases, saturating at approximately $120^{\circ}$.
+Figure \ref{fig:training}b reports the alignment dynamics of a network with one hidden layer during training on MNIST.
+We observe that, at initialization, the alignment angle is $\sim$90$^{\circ}$ (\textit{i.e.,} random), and that during training the angle increases, saturating at approximately $120^{\circ}$.
 The evolution of the angle alignment finds a plateau as the test accuracy saturates.
-Interestingly, we observe that our approach encourages a soft `antialignment' (\textit{i.e.,} the angle increases above $90^{\circ}$) of the forward matrices with the fixed feedback matrix, in contrast to previously proposed methods \cite{Lillicrap,liao2016signsymmetry,xiao2018biologicallyplausible} which promote soft alignment instead (\textit{i.e.,} the angle drops below $90^{\circ}$).
+Interestingly, we observe that our approach encourages a soft `antialignment' (\textit{i.e.,} the angle increases above $90^{\circ}$) of the forward matrices with the fixed feedback matrix.
 We provide an intuitive explanation of this phenomenon in section \ref{sec:analytic}.
-Furthermore, we have empirically verified that the parameter updates prescribed by PEPITA do not converge with the updates computed with backprop, not even in sign.